Exact Generalisation Error Exposes Benchmarks Skew Graph Neural Networks Success (or Failure): Insights via Generalisation Error: Under What Conditions Do GNNs Fail?

-\textbf{PPNP is worse at retaining high frequency than GPR-GNN.} Between the pagerank-based GNNs, PPNP and GPR-GNN, \citet{DBLP:conf/iclr/ChienP0M21} observes that PPNP usually performs worse than GPR-GNN and suggests that suppressing high-frequency components makes PPNP \citep{DBLP:conf/iclr/KlicperaBG19} inadequate for heterophilic graphs.
-Using their frequency responses, we show that GPR-GNN retains some high-frequency components while PPNP has none (Figure \ref{fig:pagerank_comparison} left), which leads to better generalisation error $R_H$ for GPR-GNN than PPNP (Figure \ref{fig:pagerank_comparison} right).
+\textbf{PPNP is worse at retaining high frequency than GPR-GNN.} Between the pagerank-based GNNs, PPNP and GPR-GNN, \cite{DBLP:conf/iclr/ChienP0M21} observes that PPNP usually performs worse than GPR-GNN and suggests that suppressing high-frequency components makes PPNP inadequate for heterophilic graphs.
+Using their frequency responses, we show that GPR-GNN retains some high-frequency components while PPNP has none (Figure \ref{fig:pagerank_comparison} left), which leads to better theoretical error $R_H$ for GPR-GNN (Figure \ref{fig:pagerank_comparison} right).

-These findings show that investigating GNNs as filters provides insights into their ability to handle different levels of homophily, depending on whether the filters pass low or high frequencies.
-The filters that pass low (high) frequencies are referred to low-pass (high-pass) filters.
+These findings show that investigating GNNs as filters provides insights into their ability to handle different levels of homophily, depending on whether the filters pass low or high frequencies (referred to as low-pass or high-pass filters).
 Exemplary, Chebyshev-based GNNs pass both low and high frequencies (Figure~\ref{fig:chebnet_comparison}) and thus, can handle strongly homophilic or heterophilic graphs but struggle in the intermediate range.
 In contrast, PPNP retains only low frequencies while GPR-GNN retains some high-frequency information (Figure~\ref{fig:pagerank_comparison}).
-Analysis on other GNNs is in Appendix~\ref{Ap:homo_exp}.
-Appendix~\ref{Ap:Oversmoothing} presents a filtering-based perspective on oversmoothing with insights into the limitations of different GNNs in relation to the spectral properties of the graph.
+Analysis on other GNNs is in Appendix \ref{Ap:homo_exp}.
+Appendix \ref{Ap:Oversmoothing} presents a filtering-based perspective on oversmoothing with insights into the limitations of different GNNs in relation to the spectral properties of the graph.